breatheco-de/projects/p/python/beginner/queue-management-api/README.md

 ## 📝 Instructions

+Clone the following boilerplate for [python/django](https://github.com/breatheco-de/exercise-queue-management-django) and the following for [python/flask](https://github.com/4GeeksAcademy/flask-rest-hello).

 Create an API that allows clients to manage a simple Queue

-3. The API receives a request tp add Bob into the queue with any particular priority (FIFO or LIFO).
+3. The API receives a request tp add Bob into the queue (`POST /new`) with any particular priority (FIFO or LIFO).
 3. The API ads Bob and notifies him with an SMS confirmation, the SMS must say how many people are in front of him on the line.
-4. The system now waits until the enpoint `GET /next_in_line` gets executed to process the person on the queue.
+4. The system now waits until the enpoint `GET /next` gets executed to process the person on the queue.
-5. Every time a `GET /next_in_line` request is received, the next person on the queue gets processed until it is Bob's turn.
+5. Every time a `GET /next` request is received, the next person on the queue gets processed until it is Bob's turn.
 5. When Bob is processed, the system sends him another SMS to let him know that his turn has arrived and deletes him from the list.

 ## More details

 1. You have to create 3 endpoints for your API:

-POST /new_in_line: Will recive information about a user and ad him into the queue.
+POST `/new`: Will recive information about a user and ad him into the queue.
-GET /next_in_line: Will process one spot of the queue.
+GET `/next`: Will process one spot of the queue.
-GET /all: Will return a list with everyone that is pending to be processed (the current queue)
+GET `/all`: Will return a list with everyone that is pending to be processed (the current queue)

 ## 📖 Fundamentals